-Allocating this level of additional paygo funding is not without challenges, since capital funding competes with needed programmatic funding for priorities such as affordable housing, homelessness, and growth in day-to-day services for residents.
-However, properly maintained equipment and facilities will, over the long-term, result in lower life-cycle costs and increased resources for other District programs.
+It is important to note that the estimated increases in paygo from local funds shown in Figure 1 represent significant portions of the projected local funds revenue growth of the District.
+Allocating this level of additional paygo funding is not without challenges, since capital projects compete with programmatic priorities for funding, however, properly maintained equipment and facilities will, over the long-term, result in lower life-cycle costs and increased resources for other District programs.
 Other options to increase paygo, such as additional federal funding or a new dedicated funding source, might also assist in addressing the District's unfunded capital needs.
+It is important to remember, however, that a large portion of the growth in paygo funding represents amounts now dedicated to Metro under legislation passed by the District in 2018.
+The addition of these new revenues should allow the District to meet its increased commitment to funding capital while allowing reasonable program growth.